-The early days of Washington’s history sometimes gets lumped into “William Holland built a town and the rest is history,” but there have been many hills and valleys along the way that have made us who we are.
-One important factor that does not get discussed too often, because it isn’t particularly pleasant, is that from the mid 1800’s until the early 1900’s, Washington was a town with an alcohol problem.
+The early days of Washington’s history sometimes get lumped into “William Holland built a town, and the rest is history,” but there have been many hills and valleys along the way that have made us who we are.
+One important factor that does not get discussed too often because it isn’t particularly pleasant is that from the mid-1800s until the early 1900s, Washington was a town with an alcohol problem.

-In a town of less than 2,000 people there were no less than six saloons and a brewery.
+In a town of less than 2,000 people, there were no less than six saloons and a brewery.
 There was significant public drunkenness and crime.
-The jail, called a calaboose at the time, was a revolving door of men “sleeping it off” after a night of fisticuffs.
+At the time, the jail was called a calaboose, a revolving door of men “sleeping it off” after a night of fisticuffs.
 Theft was rampant.
 It is interesting to study Washington’s census figures during this time.
-Between 1870 and 1890 Washington lost 300 people in its population.
-Fresh off the Civil War, instead of city development and growth, people were leaving town.
-It was reported by one source that 1880’s Washington schools were highly inadequate, and the youth of the town were generally not upstanding.
+Between 1870 and 1890, Washington lost 300 people in its population.
+Fresh after the Civil War, people left town instead of city development and growth.
+One source reported that the 1880s Washington schools were highly inadequate, and the youth in the city were generally not upstanding.

-In April, 1908 Washington Township, and many other cities and townships, had an election to exercise the “local option” of prohibition.
-Washington Township was voted to be dry by a vote of 372-335 under unusually heavy turnout.
+In April 1908, Washington Township, and many other towns and townships, had an election to exercise the “local option” of prohibition.
+Washington Township was voted to be dry by a 372-335 margin under an unusually heavy turnout.
 From the Washington newspaper:

 An astonishing thing happened to Washington on Tuesday.
 The old town took a leap at one bound to the honor roll in Illinois and voted by a majority of 37 for relief from the reign of the saloon, and all its accompanying misery and degradation for man, woman, and child.
 This is more astonishing because of the almost universal German descent of its people and the sentiment among that sturdy race has only recently become opposed to the drinking habit; but a sensible man cannot long remain blind, whatever his idea on the drink question personally, to the evil of the American saloon as it has been managed for years.